Manisha-boya/Frontend-Projects/README.md

-# Frontend-Projects
+# Frontend Projects

-This repository contains a collection of small frontend projects created using HTML, CSS, and JavaScript.
-Each project is built for learning and practicing basic frontend development skills.
+A collection of beginner-friendly frontend projects built using **HTML**, **CSS**, and **JavaScript** to improve web development skills.

-## Projects Included
+## 🚀 Projects Included

-1. *To-Do List App* – A simple application to add, delete, and manage tasks.
+✅ To-Do List App – Add, delete, and manage your daily tasks.
-2. *Rock Paper Scissors Game* – A basic game where the user can play against the computer.
+🪨📄✂️ Rock Paper Scissors Game – Play against the computer with random choices.
-3. *Calculator* – A basic calculator that performs arithmetic operations.
+🧮 Calculator  – Perform basic arithmetic operations.
+🌦️ Weather App – Get weather details using a public API.
+📝 Daily Routine Page – A sample HTML layout of a daily schedule.
+👩‍💻 Portfolio Page – A simple portfolio template.

-## Technologies Used
+## 🛠️ Technologies Used

-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript

+## 📁 Folder Structure

+* `images/` – Images used in the projects
+* `scripts/` – JavaScript files
+* `styles/` – CSS files